 “In court, the only thing that matters is the jury”

 Williams is a member of California State Firefighters’ Association (CSFA), having served on the volunteer and public relations committees, and as a Southern Division Deputy Director.
 He is active with several local organizations including the Santa Barbara County Fire Safe Council, the Santa Barbara County Fire Chief’s Training Officer’s Association, Santa Barbara Chapter of CAER and the Santa Barbara County Executive CERT Committee.
-In 2008, he was appointed to the California State Board of Fire Services representing (CSFA) and the volunteer firefighters of California.
+Since 2008, he serves on the California State Board of Fire Services representing the volunteer firefighters of California.
 Williams serves as the President-Executive Director of the Fire Services Training Institute (FSTI) and the Wildland Residents Association, Inc.-San Marcos Pass Volunteer Fire Department, in Santa Barbara.
-He is currently chair of Emergency Public Information Communicators (EPIC) for the Santa Barbara County Operational Area.
+He was co-founder and past chair of the public information officers association, Emergency Public Information Communicators (EPIC) serving the Santa Barbara County Operational Area.

 Mark A. Ward has over thirty years of commercial broadcast experience and over twenty-five years of law enforcement experience with the Santa Barbara County Sheriff’s Department and the Lompoc Police Department.
 Ward’s forensic work has included the Santa Barbara County District Attorney, the Santa Barbara Police Department, the University of California Police Department, the Santa Maria Police Department, the Ventura County District Attorney and Sheriff’s Department, the San Luis Obispo District Attorney and Hernando County Sheriff’s Office in Florida, U.S. Atomic Energy Commission, among others.
 His assignments have included Major Crimes and Property Crimes detective.
 Ward has worked many very high profile criminal investigations, as well as providing forensic audio enhancement of both analog and digital recordings for trial.
 He is a graduate of the National Law Enforcement and Corrections Technology Center-West, Digital Enhancements of Audio for Law Enforcement School.